-Micro-greens, or micro leaves, are simply the seedlings of leafy herbs and plants that we would usually allow to grow to full size before harvesting.
+Micro-greens, micro herbs or micro leaves, are simply the seedlings of leafy herbs and plants that we would usually allow to grow to full size before harvesting.

-Micro leaves are usually eaten fresh and raw, and the fresher the leaves are, the more vitamins and minerals they contain.
+Micro leaves and micro herbs are usually eaten fresh and raw, and the fresher the leaves are, the more vitamins and minerals they contain.
 Each little leaf is a gold mine of vitamins, antioxidants and minerals such as iron, folic acid and potassium.